OWASP/www-policy/operational/events.md

 - Contracts along with finanical obligations and revenue must be managed by the OWASP Foundation
 - OWASP Events must provide a safe, and supportive environment for all attendees

-All OWASP Events must be approved by OWASP Foundation Staff by submitting an event description and comprehensive budget via JIRA.
+All OWASP Events must be approved by OWASP Foundation Staff by submitting an event description and comprehensive budget via a process designated by the Executive Director.
 Regional events may not take place within 30 days of a Global AppSec Event.
 Regional events must be conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct).
 All regional organizers are required to follow the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure GDPR compliance.

 Applications to host Regional Events will be evaluated on the following:
 - Previous experience organizing a Regional Event